 However, some people behave differently.

-Instead of forgetting negative events, they tend to develop prolonged feeling of fear.
+Instead of forgetting negative events, they tend to develop a prolonged feeling of fear.

 And that fear triggers a “fight-or-flight response” a natural biological reaction of the body to a dangerous situation.